rolandying/Monocular-based-pick-and-place/README.md

 ```
 Our model is available at [here](https://drive.google.com/file/d/1Q-O0sXF6U3BgdKJfr-EaYa_moP4s5QHz/view?usp=sharing).

 The network in the code is a bit different from the description in the paper.
-It is more miniaturized but the performance is about the same.
-You can verify it yourself.
+It's even more miniaturized but the performance is about the same.